-- 1. If pre-existing refrigerant piping is already embedded in the wall, begin the outdoor unit installation.
+- 1. If pre-existing refrigerant piping is already embedded in the wall, skip to Step 9.
+Then, begin the outdoor unit installation.
 Refer to the Refrigerant Piping Connections section of the outdoor unit's installation manual for detailed instructions. - 2.
 If there is no pre-existing piping, connect the indoor unit's refrigerant piping to the connective piping that will join the indoor and outdoor units.
 Refer to the Refrigerant Piping Connections section of the outdoor unit's installation manual for detailed instructions.